Half Alive (band)

-Half Alive (stylized as half•alive or h•a) is an American rock band formed in Long Beach, California, in 2016.
-It consists of Josh Taylor (vocals), Brett Kramer (drums) and J. Tyler Johnson (bass).
-The band began recording music in 2017, releasing three singles and an extended play (EP).
+Half Alive (stylized as half•alive or h•a) is an American rock duo formed in Long Beach, California, in 2016.
+It consists of vocalist Josh Taylor and bassist J. Tyler Johnson, formerly accompanied by drummer Brett Kramer.
+The band began recording music in 2017, and have since released three studio albums, a compilation vinyl record, three extended plays of new material, three extended plays of live recordings, and many singles.

 The band gained recognition with their 2018 breakthrough single "Still Feel", which peaked at number seven on the Alternative Airplay chart and sold over a million copies.
 Their debut studio album, Now, Not Yet (2019), was released the following year and peaked at number 15 on Billboard's Top Alternative Albums chart.

 History

-2016–2017: Formation and beginnings
+2016–2017: Formation, beginnings, and 3

 Josh Taylor had previously been lead singer for The Moderates, a band from Long Beach, California.
 The band released their debut EP Colour in 2013.
 In November 2015, Taylor announced that he had embarked on a seven-month songwriting program several months prior during which he hoped to write 50 songs, a project that would eventually end on December 30.
 Brett Kramer, who Taylor knew as they attended the same non-denominational church, joined him on the project.
 The duo decided to form a band in 2016 while "watching the songs evolve as [they] were working together."

 It was announced that The Moderates had disbanded on April 10, 2017, due to other commitments, but an EP as well as a new music video would be released by Taylor's new band, Half Alive.
 The band's first single, "The Fall", was released on April 24 of that year alongside its music video.
 Their debut EP, 3, was released on the same day.
 It was recorded with the help of James Krausse inside a helicopter hangar in the Mojave Desert which had been converted to a recording studio.
 A behind the scenes video for "The Fall" was uploaded onto the band's YouTube channel in July.
 "Aawake at Night", the second single from the EP, was released on November 6.
 The three songs from the EP collectively amassed 4 million streams on Spotify in July 2018 and currently have over 95 million as of November 2021.

 Soon after the EP's release, the duo added a new member to their band, bassist J. Tyler Johnson, who Kramer met while performing at various music festivals at university, and together entered and won a jazz competition with during this time, while Johnson had been introduced to Taylor through the former's brother.
 This was done to avoid using computer-generated sounds in their songs and live performances in favor of live instruments.